proxy6/cil-internship-cohort-01/project-1.md

 <h2> OSI MODEL </h2>

-<h1>The OSI Model (Open Systems Interconnection Model) is a conceptual framework used to describe the functions of a networking system.
+<p>The OSI Model (Open Systems Interconnection Model) is a conceptual framework used to describe the functions of a networking system.
 The OSI model characterizes computing functions into a universal set of rules and requirements in order to support interoperability between different products and software.
-In the OSI reference model, the communications between a computing system are split into seven different abstraction layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.</h1>
+In the OSI reference model, the communications between a computing system are split into seven different abstraction layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.</p>

 <h2> Describe any layered process you are familiar with similar to the OSI model </h2>
 <h1> Layered sponge cake of four flavours </h1>